-It is important to start thinking about the pathway to impact from the start of the project.
-This will provide a strong foundation when a grant gets underway.
+Thinking about the tangible impact of your research will provide you with a strong foundation when a grant gets underway.
 As such, plans should be as comprehensive and considered as possible.
 The recommended approach is to develop the impact plan by working backwards, from goal to inputs.

-As such, the impact plan consists of:
+The impact plan consists of:

 - 5. Goal

-- 4. Outcomes
+4. Outcomes

-- 3c.
+3a.
+Outputs

+3b.
 Impact-enabling activities

-- 3b.
+3c.
 Evidence of progress

-- 3a.
-Outputs

-- 2. Activities
+2. Activities

 - 1. Inputs